Cascavel: Evolution of the population

+Cascavel Metropolitan Region

+Cascavel is the headquarters of the Cascavel Metropolitan Region, an area undergoing conurbation that comprises 23 municipalities in the Western Mesoregion and has a total population of 552,097.
+It was approved by the Paraná State Legislative Assembly on December 16, 2014, through bill 402/2012 and sanctioned by Governor Beto Richa on January 14, 2015, thus meeting a long-standing local demand.

 Economy

 Cascavel is responsible for 26% of the total production of cereals in the state of Paraná.
 The main crops are soybeans, wheat, corn, rice, cotton and beans.
 It is also a big producer of poultry, swine and cattle.